trimcao/sdcnd-p5-vehicle-detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 The pipeline detects cars pretty well on the test images.
 Note that you can see some false positives.
-We will deal on these in the next section
+We will deal on these in the next section.

 ![alt text][static_examples]